STEM Programs

 Early College Academy in Connecticut

-Most recently, however, NCC, along with IBM and the Norwalk Public Schools, launched the Norwalk Early College Academy.
-This six-year program starts the freshman year of high school and continues on until participants graduate with an associate’s degree of applied science from NCC.
+Most recently, however, NCC IBM and the Norwalk Public Schools launched the Norwalk Early College Academy.
+This six-year program starts the first year of high school and continues until participants graduate with an associate’s degree in applied science from NCC.
 Students in the program will be matched with mentors from IBM who will provide internship opportunities and work-study programs.
-Additionally, because the program has plenty of external funding, participants will be able to get their associate’s degree at no cost.
+Additionally, because the program has plenty of external funding, participants can get their associate’s degree at no cost.
 The first round of students will begin the program this fall.

 New York City’s BTECH

 The cooperative program between Norwalk Community College and Norwalk Public Schools is not the only one ready to prepare students for STEM careers.
-In the nation’s largest public school system, New York City, various agencies, including Queensborough Community College and the City University of New York, are launching a six-year program called BTECH – Business Technology Early College High School.
-BTECH is designed specifically to give students an edge in STEM-related career fields.
-Like it’s sister program in Connecticut, New York City’s plan allows students to earn both a high school diploma and an associate’s degree.
-Both programs have a curriculum that is specifically designed to meet entry-level job requirements in STEM industries, and both heavily rely on real-world experiences so students can apply what they learn in an actual workplace setting.
-One difference between the programs is that students in the New York City program begin college-level studies their freshman year of high school, whereas Norwalk students have college-level experiences backloaded to the final years of high school.
+In the nation’s most extensive public school system, New York City, various agencies, including Queensborough Community College and the City University of New York, are launching a six-year program called BTECH – Business Technology Early College High School.
+BTECH is explicitly designed to give students an edge in STEM-related career fields.
+Like its sister program in Connecticut, New York City’s plan allows students to earn both a high school diploma and an associate’s degree.
+Both programs have a curriculum specifically designed to meet entry-level job requirements in STEM industries, and both heavily rely on real-world experiences so students can apply what they learn in an actual workplace setting.
+One difference between the programs is that students in the New York City program begin college-level studies in their first year of high school.
+In contrast, Norwalk students have college-level experiences backloaded to the final years of high school.

 Delaware County Builds Massive STEM Complex

-Delaware County Community College (DCCC) in Media, Pennsylvania is at the forefront of STEM education.
-The college recently completed a $60 million STEM Complex that houses programs in the fields of geothermal heating, robotics, environmental engineering, and other high-demand, 21st-century career areas.
+Delaware County Community College (DCCC) in Media, Pennsylvania, is at the forefront of STEM education.
+The college recently completed a $60 million STEM Complex that houses programs in geothermal heating, robotics, environmental engineering, and other high-demand, 21st-century career areas.

 DCCC’s STEM complex is representative of the rapidly changing scope of a community college education.
-Not that long ago, many technical jobs didn’t require education or training beyond high school.
+Not long ago, many technical jobs didn’t require education or training beyond high school.
 However, this is certainly no longer the case.
-The jobs in STEM-related fields now require an associate’s degree or certification at the very least, and colleges like DCCC are cashing in by designing the programs and building the facilities to offer that training.
-Not only is DCCC able to prepare workers for 21st-century careers, but they are also able to maintain their relevance as workforce demands require them to change their focus to STEM preparedness.
+Jobs in STEM-related fields now require an associate’s degree or certification at the very least, and colleges like DC are cashing in by designing the programs and building the facilities to offer that training.
+Can DCCC prepare workers for 21st-century careers and maintain its relevance as workforce demands require it to change its focus to STEM preparedness?

 Improving Upward and Downward Articulation

-What the aforementioned programs typify is the need for community colleges to work closely with high schools and business and industry to align expectations of knowledge and skills.
-As the middleman, community colleges must work with high schools to ensure students coming to them have the knowledge and skills they need to succeed in college.
-Similarly, community colleges must communicate with business and industry to ensure their students have the knowledge and skills they need when they leave college for the world of work.
-This will require, as is evident by the breadth and depth of the six-year programs in Norwalk and New York City, a lot of effort by all parties involved.
-However, that effort will pay off in the long run, because the improved articulation of curricula and outcomes from high school to college to the business sector will result in a workforce that has the education, the training, and the know-how to be successful in a highly technological economy.
+The programs above typify the need for community colleges to work closely with high schools, businesses, and industry to align knowledge and skills expectations.
+As the intermediary, community colleges must work with high schools to ensure students coming to them have the knowledge and skills they need to succeed in college.
+Similarly, community colleges must communicate with businesses and industries to ensure their students have the knowledge and skills they need when they leave college for the world of work.
+As evident by the breadth and depth of the six-year programs in Norwalk and New York City, this will require a lot of effort by all parties involved.
+However, that effort will pay off in the long run because the improved articulation of curricula and outcomes from high school to college to the business sector will result in a workforce with the education, training, and know-how to succeed in a highly technological economy.

 This video illustrates the success of a STEM program.

-The role of community colleges in preparing the workforce of the future has a particular significance for minorities, first-generation college students, and the poor.
-Community college often represents the best or only access point these populations have to higher education.
-And with more and more community colleges offering STEM degree programs and certifications, these underrepresented populations have a clearer pathway to a well-paying job with a fantastic opportunity for growth over the next two decades.
-In that regard, these programs aren’t just a means by which the nation’s workforce can adapt to modern-day demands, they are a vehicle by which underrepresented groups can enjoy some measure of social and economic mobility.
+The role of community colleges in preparing the future workforce has a particular significance for minorities, first-generation college students, and people with low incomes.
+Community college often represents these populations' best or only access point to higher education.
+With more and more community colleges offering STEM degree programs and certifications, these underrepresented populations have a more straightforward pathway to a well-paying job with a fantastic opportunity for growth over the next two decades.
+In that regard, these programs aren’t just a means by which the nation’s workforce can adapt to modern-day demands; they are a vehicle by which underrepresented groups can enjoy some measure of social and economic mobility.

 Questions?
 Contact us on Facebook. @communitycollegereview